dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 This controller defines two actions that would match the URL path `/Products/Edit/17` and route data `{ controller = Products, action = Edit, id = 17 }`.
 This is a typical pattern for MVC controllers where `Edit(int)` shows a form to edit a product, and `Edit(int, Product)` processes  the posted form.
 To make this possible MVC would need to choose `Edit(int, Product)` when the request is an HTTP `POST` and `Edit(int)` when the HTTP verb is anything else.

-The `HttpPostAttribute` ( `[HttpPost]` ) is an implementation of `IActionConstraint` that will only allow the action to be selected when the HTTP verb is `POST`.
-The presence of an `IActionConstraint` makes the `Edit(int, Product)` a 'better' match than `Edit(int)`, so `Edit(int, Product)` will be tried first.
+The `HttpPostAttribute` ( `[HttpPost]` ) is provided to the routing system so that it can choose based on the HTTP method of the request.
+The presence of an `HttpPostAttribute` makes the `Edit(int, Product)` a 'better' match than `Edit(int)`, so `Edit(int, Product)` will be prioritized.

-You will only need to write custom `IActionConstraint` implementations in specialized scenarios, but it's important to understand the role of attributes like `HttpPostAttribute`  - similar attributes are defined for other HTTP verbs.
+It's important to understand the role of attributes like `HttpPostAttribute` - similar attributes are defined for other HTTP verbs.
 In conventional routing it's common for actions to use the same action name when they're part of a `show form -> submit form` workflow.
-The convenience of this pattern will become more apparent after reviewing the [Understanding IActionConstraint](#understanding-iactionconstraint) section.

-If multiple routes match, and MVC can't find a 'best' route, it will throw an `AmbiguousActionException`.

 <a name="routing-route-name-ref-label"></a>